Monique Evans

-Monique Evans (born Monique Rezende Nery da Fonseca on 5 July 1956) is a Brazilian television personality.
-She was a participant on seasons third and fourth of A Fazenda.
+Monique Evans (born Monique Rezende Nery da Fonseca on 5 July 1956) is a Brazilian television personality and former model.
+She was a participant on the third and fourth seasons of A Fazenda.

 A Fazenda

 On 28 September 2010, Monique Evans was officially announced as one of the fifteen celebrities contestants on the third season of A Fazenda, the Brazilian version of reality series The Farm, which aired on Rede Record.

 During her time in the farm she got involved in arguments with fellow contestants Dudu Pelizzari and Nany People.
 On 4 October 2010, after 10 days, she was the first celebrity to be evicted despite being one of the most notorious cast members of the bunch.

 Monique got a second chance on 19 July 2011, when she was officially announced as one of the fifteen celebrities contestants on the fourth season of the show.
 This time, she went all the way to end, finished as runner-up to personal trainer and model Joana Machado after 87 days on 12 October 2011.